alterNERDtive/VaultHunters-tweaks/README.md

 affect the balance of the pack are not to be discussed there as per the server rules.

+## Fixes

+* Fixed the Black Chromatic Pickaxe requiring 4 upgrades per socket (now 3).
+* No longer spawning random mobs in Vaults for lvl 65+.

 ## QoL Changes

 ### Raw Vaults (Sky Vaults)